Is your bathtub or kitchen sink filling up with grimy water?

 2. Hair

-Another culprit responsible for the malfunctioning of sewer pipes is hair.
+Another culprit responsible for sewer pipe malfunctions is hair.
 When household members shower, multiple strands of hair slide down the drain but cannot reach the sewer system.

 Since hair passes through the bathroom drain daily, the accumulated hair strands form large clumps along with soap suds, obstructing water flow.
-The same holds for pet hair so a drain cover might be a better choice.
+The same holds for pet hair so that a drain cover might be better.

 3. Garden Debris